Lennartstachowiak/maze-runner-api/README.md

 This is the backend for [Maze Runner Website](https://github.com/Lennartstachowiak/maze-runner-website).
 The user authentication and authorisation is handled, the maze and user data is managed, the data is handled with the database, algorithms are executed and mazes are generated here.

+- The backend is built with [Python](https://www.python.org/) and [Flask](https://flask.palletsprojects.com/en/3.0.x/).
+- For the database creation it uses [SQLAlchamy](https://www.sqlalchemy.org/) as ORM and [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/) to handle SQLAlchemy database migrations.

 # Getting Started

 You can run the programm locally in two different ways.